turfus/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/CollectiveBehavior_Lecture/Transcripts/Prose/AIFSS-03L_Collective Behavior Lecture ~ Daniel Friedman ~ Active Inference for the Social Sciences 2023.m4a.sentences.csv_transcript.md

 [[start:1698242][end:1704828]] And again, the framework itself is general to the point of doing little work, and we love it that way.

 28:24 [[start:1704994][end:1710828]] It enables us to move into systems of interest and deploy generative models.
-[[start:1710924][end:1723200]] So what they did in this paper was leverage the Active Inference framework to provide an in silicon model on the computer chip model of confirmation bias and its effect on echo chamber formation.
+[[start:1710924][end:1723200]] So what they did in this paper was leverage the Active Inference framework to provide an in silica model - on the computer chip model - of confirmation bias and its effect on echo chamber formation.
-[[start:1723360][end:1732280]] They had a system of interest people's social engagement on so called social media, and they had even a phenomena of interest which was echo chamber formation.
+[[start:1723360][end:1732280]] They had a system of interest, people's social engagement on so called social media, and they had even a phenomena of interest which was echo chamber formation.
-[[start:1733020][end:1742040]] They built a model based on Active Inference where agents tend to sample information in order to justify their own view of reality, something we call self evidencing.
+[[start:1733020][end:1742040]] They built a model based on Active Inference where agents tend to sample information in order to justify their own view of reality, something we call self-evidencing.
 [[start:1742380][end:1749820]] We show that once agents have reached a certain level of certainty about their beliefs, it becomes very difficult to get them to change their views.

-29:10 [[start:1750400][end:1763970]] The system of self confirming beliefs is upheld and reinforced by the evolving relationship between an agent's beliefs and observations, which will, over time, will continue to provide evidence for their ingrained ideas about the world.
+29:10 [[start:1750400][end:1763970]] The system of self-confirming beliefs is upheld and reinforced by the evolving relationship between an agent's beliefs and observations, which will, over time, will continue to provide evidence for their ingrained ideas about the world.
 [[start:1764340][end:1771520]] Well, where I'm from, we drive on the right side of the road and so you drive on the right side of the road, I drive on the right side of the road.

 29:31 [[start:1771590][end:1772852]] We're not going to have an issue.